 2.3 On 19 March 2014, the Danish Immigration Service rejected the author’s application for residence under section 7 of the Aliens Act.
 On 4 September 2014, the Refugee Appeals Board upheld the decision of the Danish Immigration Service.
-Both, the author’s brother and their paternal aunt, who lives in Denmark, testified during the proceedings.
-Whereas the Board found the author’s statements as facts, the majority of the Board’s members concluded that the individual circumstances relied upon by him, including his language skills, clan affiliation and lack of social network, were not of such nature as to justify residence under section 7 of the Aliens Act.
-The fact that his family had to leave Somalia in 1992 as a consequence of its affiliation with Siad Barre could not lead to a different assessment.
-The majority of the Board’s members emphasized that the incident took place a long time ago and that the author appeared to be a low-profile individual.
+Both the author’s brother and their paternal aunt, who lives in Denmark, testified during the proceedings.
+Although the Board had found the author’s statements to be facts, the majority of its members had concluded that the individual circumstances relied upon by him, including his language skills, clan affiliation and lack of social network, had not been of such a nature as to justify residence under section 7 of the Aliens Act.
+The fact that his family had had to leave Somalia in 1992 as a consequence of its affiliation with Siad Barre could not lead to a different assessment.
+The majority of the Board’s members emphasized that the incident had taken place a long time ago and that the author had appeared to be a low-profile individual.
 The majority of the Board’s members also observed that the general situation in Somalia, including in Mogadishu, could not independently justify residence under section 7.
 Consequently, the majority of the Board’s members found that the author had failed to substantiate that the conditions of section 7 of the Aliens Act had been satisfied.
 The author submits that he has exhausted all available domestic remedies.

 The complaint

-3.1 The author claims that his forcible return to Somalia will constitute a breach of article 7 of the Covenant, as he will be at risk of being subjected to torture and to inhuman or degrading treatment.
-He is to be considered a member of a particular social group within the meaning of article 1 A (2) of the Convention Relating to the Status of Refugees (the Geneva Convention), as he belongs to the Bagadi minority clan.
-He refers to his aunt’s statement to the Refugee Appeals Board that his family fled from their village in Somalia to Mogadishu because they were oppressed by the Al-Hawiye clan, which was dominant in the area.
-This statement is consistent with the background information available in the ACCORD report on Somali clans published in 2009.
-According to this report, the Bagadi clan, which is connected to the Digil clan and belongs to the Rahanweyn group, is politically oppressed in Somalia.
+3.1 The author claims that his forcible return to Somalia would constitute a breach of article 7 of the Covenant, as he would be at risk of being subjected to torture and to inhuman or degrading treatment.
+He also claims he is to be considered a member of a particular social group within the meaning of article 1 A (2) of the 1951 Convention Relating to the Status of Refugees, as he belongs to the Bagadi minority clan.
+He refers to his aunt’s statement to the Refugee Appeals Board that his family had fled from their village in Somalia to Mogadishu because they had been oppressed by the Al-Hawiye clan, which had been dominant in the area.
+This statement is consistent with the background information available in the 2009 report of the Austrian Centre for Country of Origin and Asylum Research and Documentation on Somali clans.
+According to the report, the Bagadi clan, which is connected to the Digil clan and belongs to the Rahanweyn group, is politically oppressed in Somalia.

 3.2 The author claims that he has no family left in Somalia.
-Furthermore, he refers to a UNHCR report on Somalia and alleges that it is very difficult to survive in Mogadishu for persons belonging to minority clans and for newcomers, i.e. “foreign Somalis”, without a support network.
-He will lack knowledge of how to behave and manage in the country, from which he fled at the age of five.
+Furthermore, he refers to a report on Somalia by the Office of the United Nations High Commissioner for Refugees (UNHCR) and alleges that it is very difficult to survive in Mogadishu for persons belonging to minority clans and for newcomers, i.e. “foreign Somalis”, without a support network.
+He states he would lack knowledge of how to behave and manage in the country, from which he fled at the age of five.